ndronos/c-nomorph/HowStufWorks.md

 the function requires to do its work.
 Functions in C can accept an unlimited number of parameters, sometimes called arguments.
-Each parameter added to a function definition must specify two things:
+Each parameter added to a function definition must specify two things: its datatype and its variable name within the function block.